Waste Processing & Special Nuclear Materials

 Hanford Tank Waste Treatment: Providing Foundations for Tank Waste Treatment and Disposition Planning

-(1) To evaluate Hanford tank waste technical information and legal and regulatory requirements to ensure a complete and accurate understanding of the facts and constraints to help inform future decision making associated with the disposition of tank wastes.
+Evaluate Hanford Site tank waste technical information and analyze legal and regulatory requirements to ensure a complete and accurate understanding of the pertinent facts and constraints to support future decision making associated with the disposition of Hanford Site tank wastes.
+Develop technical and financial decision tools to support DOE decision making.
+Specific tasks include:

 EM Sites Impacted